Purpose of the Article

 What Makes a Good Unit Test?

 Well, I’m not the right person to tell what makes a good unit test, but based on my observations on various projects I can definitely tell the characteristics of a good unit test.
 The bad unit test does not add value to the project.
 Instead, project cost increases significantly writing and managing bad unit tests.

 How to write good unit tests?

-- A unit test should be written to verify single unit of code and not the integration.
+- A unit test should be written to verify a single unit of code and not the integration.

 - Small and isolated unit tests with clear naming would make it very easy to write and maintain.

-- Changing another part of the software should not affect on the unit test if those are isolated and written for a specific unit of code.
+- Changing another part of the software should not affect the unit test if those are isolated and written for a specific unit of code.

 - It should run quickly